particle-iot/docs/src/content/reference/cloud-apis/api.md

 - Click **Send**.
 It will also show some output in the bottom pane if the device is online and is running the appropriate firmware.

+## AI Agents

+You can use AI agents to help write your server-side code; this is especially useful for scripting operations.
+To help the code generation, you can include an additional instruction:

+> using the Particle cloud REST API described here: https://docs.particle.io/assets/files/api-service.json

+Examples:

+> write code to print the device id, name, and serial number for all devices in a product in node.js using the Particle cloud REST API described here: https://docs.particle.io/assets/files/api-service.json

+> write a script using bash and curl to print the device id, name, and serial number for all devices in a product using the Particle cloud REST API described here: https://docs.particle.io/assets/files/api-service.json

+> write python code to generate a csv of device id, name for all devices with online = false in a product using the Particle cloud REST API described here: https://docs.particle.io/assets/files/api-service.json

+These examples were tested using Claude and ChatGPT, but should work with any AI code generator tools.

 ## Authentication